ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-vmaas.md

 <!-- The {: #step-2} tag and the ordered list that has only 2s are intentional.
 Do not delete.
 This coding is necessary for proper indentation when the procedure is translated. -->

-2. From the VMware Solutions console, navigate to the instance where you created the pairing and click **VMware console**. {: #step-2}
+2. From the VMware Solutions console, go to the instance where you created the pairing and click **VMware console**. {: #step-2}
 2. Click **More > Availability (<datacenter_name>)**.
 For example, *Availability (sdirw360t04vcda)*.
 2. From the left panel, click **Incoming Replications**.
 2. From the **Incoming Replications** page, click **ALL ACTIONS > New migration**.
 2. Provide the login credentials for the peer site and click **LOGIN**.

 2. Select the following options in the **New Incoming Migration** window.
    * For **Source VMs and vApps**:
-   2. From the **SELECT SITE** drop-down menu, select the name of the paired instance.
-The source virtual machine (VM) displays for migration.
+      2. From the **SELECT SITE** menu, select the name of the paired instance.
+The source VM for migration is displayed.
-   2. If the source VM is a multitenant instance, select the source organization ID from the **Source organization** drop-down menu.
+      2. If the source VM is a multitenant instance, select the source organization ID from the **Source organization** menu.
       2. Select the VM to migrate and click **NEXT**.
    * For **Destination VDC and Storage policy**:
       2. Select the target VDC to migrate the VM to.
-   2. If the destination VDC is a multitenant instance, select the target organization ID from the **Target organization** drop-down menu.
+      2. If the destination VDC is a multitenant instance, select the target organization ID from the **Target organization** menu.
       2. Click **NEXT**.
    * For **Settings**, keep the default options and click **NEXT**.
    * For **Ready to complete**, review the settings and click **FINISH**.

    The VM is first configured and then synchronized.
 The replication is complete when the **Last changed** column moves from *Synchronizing* to the date and time of the replication.

 2. When the replication is complete, ensure that the newly replicated VM is selected and click **ALL ACTIONS > Migrate** to begin the migration.

 2. Select the following options from the **Migrate** window.
    * For **Migrate Settings**, keep the default options and click **NEXT**.
    * For **Ready to complete**, review the settings and click **FINISH**.